Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes, please fill out a Smoke Alarm request form or call 903-798-3994 and you will be emailed or called as soon as possible.

 Show All Answers

-The next firefighter entrance exam is expected to be given in June 2022.
+The next firefighter entrance exam is expected to be given on January 21, 2023.
 The Civil Service Entrance Exam is valid for six months from the date the test is given or until all names are exhausted from the eligibility list.
 If you have any further questions, please call 903-798-3994.